15 May 2018 by Katrin Rummer

 A 1.5 hour comfortable drive brought us to the stunning Volcanoes National Park – for many the true highlight of Rwanda due to its troops of mountain gorillas living along the slopes of the five extinct volcanoes, at altitudes of between 2,400m and 4705m.
 A stay here of two nights gives you enough time to track the mountain gorillas, however three nights will allow for further must-do activities, such as golden monkey trekking, visiting Dian Fossey's museum, hiking to Bisake volcano’s crater lake, canoeing or volunteering with the local community.

 Our hotel for the night, Five Volcanoes Boutique Hotel, is the best value option in the Musanze region, offering spacious Deluxe rooms (or smaller Standard rooms for the smaller budget), delicious food and great service – including hot water bottles warming the bed at night and complimentary boot-cleaning service after the gorilla trekking.
 Sabyinyo Silverback Lodge is one of the most well-known high-end lodges in the region, set high atop a hill with the most breath-taking views onto Bisoke volcano from its outdoor terraces.
-I loved the luxurious and spacious private bungalows furnished in a traditional style, the fireplaces and the large verandas overlooking the lush gardens.
+I loved the luxurious and spacious private bungalows furnished in a traditional style, the fireplaces and the large verandahs overlooking the lush gardens.
 The top hotel in Volcanoes National Park is Bisate Lodge, with six sumptuous villas all with a unique, luxurious design.
 Views over the surrounding volcanoes are dramatic to say the least and every part of the lodge is wonderfully stylish, from the chandeliers to the fireplaces.
-Virunga Lodge is another great high-end option built in a Rwandese style and perched high on a ridge with views of the volcanoes and lake.
+However, for the ultimate, look to the brand-new One&Only Gorilla's Nest.
+Its end-of-2019 opening marks a new standard in luxury, with the best in cutting-edge accommodation and dining.
+There's even the possibility of a chance encounter with the local golden monkeys.

 The next morning it was finally time for the highlight of the trip – gorilla tracking!
 Up to 97 gorilla tracking permits are available to pre-book each day.
 On arrival at the well-organised Kinigi Gorilla Head Quarters, we were welcomed with coffee and tea and then all permit holders were split into small groups according to each person’s fitness level, as walks can take between 2-8 hours return.
 There are 10 habituated gorilla families in Rwanda’s Volcanoes National Park and our group was allocated the Sabyinyo troop of gorillas, apparently one of the best if you prefer a shorter, less strenuous hike.
 It's also famous for its two silverbacks, one of them the largest in Rwanda.